Powerlearnproject/se-assignment-day-2-git-and-github-Oreva27/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18535396&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that records changes to files over time, allowing developers to track modifications, revert to previous versions, and collaborate efficiently.
+It is essential in software development for maintaining code integrity, preventing data loss, and managing contributions from multiple developers.

+GitHub is a cloud-based platform built around Git, the most widely used DVCS.
+It provides a web-based interface for managing Git repositories and offers features that enhance collaboration, security, and project management.

+How Version Control Maintains Project Integrity

+History Tracking: Every change is recorded, allowing developers to see who modified what and when.

+Rollback Capability: If a bug or error is introduced, teams can revert to a stable version.

+Parallel Development: Developers can create branches to work on features separately, ensuring the main code remains stable.

+Conflict Resolution: Git detects and helps resolve merge conflicts when multiple developers modify the same file.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?